dhirajpant/dhirajpant/README.md

 - 📫 How to reach me **official.dhirajpant@gmail.com**

-- ⚡ Fun fact **Coding is simple.
+- ⚡ Fun fact **: Coding is simple.
 It just takes a genius to understand its simplicity.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">